rachfop/takomo-docs/docs/examples/about.md

 title: About Examples
 ---

-Under this section you can find some real-life examples of Takomo configuration.
-Use them to get better understanding on how you can use Takomo to configure your AWS infrastructure.
+Under this section, you can find some real-life examples of Takomo configuration.
+Use them to get a better understanding of how you can use Takomo to configure your AWS infrastructure.

 ## Examples on GitHub